DAYPRO- oxaprozin tablet, film coated

 Testicular degeneration was observed in beagle dogs treated with 37.5 mg/kg/day (0.7-times the maximum recommended human daily dose based on body surface area) of oxaprozin for 42 days or 6 months [see Nonclinical Toxicology (13.1)]

 Safety and effectiveness of DAYPRO in pediatric patients below the age of 6 years of age have not been established.
-The effectiveness of DAYPRO for the treatment of the signs and symptoms of juvenile rheumatoid arthritis (JRA) in pediatric patients aged 6–16 years is supported by evidence from adequate and well controlled studies in adult rheumatoid arthritis patients, and is based on an extrapolation of the demonstrated efficacy of DAYPRO in adults with rheumatoid arthritis and the similarity in the course of the disease and the drug's mechanism of effect between these two patient populations.
-Use of DAYPRO in JRA patients 6–16 years of age is also supported by the following pediatric studies.
+The effectiveness of DAYPRO for the treatment of the signs and symptoms of juvenile rheumatoid arthritis (JRA) in pediatric patients aged 6 to 16 years is supported by evidence from adequate and well controlled studies in adult rheumatoid arthritis patients, and is based on an extrapolation of the demonstrated efficacy of DAYPRO in adults with rheumatoid arthritis and the similarity in the course of the disease and the drug's mechanism of effect between these two patient populations.
+Use of DAYPRO in JRA patients 6 to 16 years of age is also supported by the following pediatric studies.

 The pharmacokinetic profile and tolerability of oxaprozin were assessed in JRA patients relative to adult rheumatoid arthritis patients in a 14 day multiple dose pharmacokinetic study.
 Apparent clearance of unbound oxaprozin in JRA patients was reduced compared to adult rheumatoid arthritis patients, but this reduction could be accounted for by differences in body weight [see Clinical Pharmacology (12.3)].
 No pharmacokinetic data are available for pediatric patients under 6 years.
 Adverse events were reported by approximately 45% of JRA patients versus an approximate 30% incidence of adverse events in the adult rheumatoid arthritis patient cohort.
 Most of the adverse events were related to the gastrointestinal tract and were mild to moderate.